misasa/vstool/README.md

 # gem package -- vstool

 A series of `VisualStage 2007` related utilities.
-Obtain stage coordinate from `VisualStage 2007`, convert the image to fit to the coordinate, and attach the image to `VisualStage 2007`.
+Obtain stage coordinate from `VisualStage 2007`, transform and export the image, and attach the image to `VisualStage 2007`.

 # Dependency